-    - After a few hours to a couple of days, Customer A receives a notification that their order has shipped.
-The notification includes tracking information so Customer A knows exactly where their package is while en route.
+- After a few hours and up to a couple of days, Customer A receives a notification that their order has shipped.
+The notification includes tracking information, so Customer A knows exactly where their package is while en route.

 - Customer A receives the water bottle.

 It’s the same process you’ve gone through each time you’ve purchased anything online.
 This seems basic, but there are two important aspects of this experience.

 First, it’s simple.
 All the customer has to do is order the product and pay for it.
 Everything else, like an order confirmation email and tracking information, is handed to them on a silver platter.

 And that brings us to our second point: convenience.
 The buying experience is extremely convenient in every way.
 An online purchase takes just minutes to make, and customers can browse any retailer’s site at their leisure.
 And if all goes well, the customer won’t even have to interact with anyone.
 It takes the minimum amount of effort to achieve the desired result of getting a product.

 This experience is a lot like buying a water bottle at a big box store and using the self-checkout.
 It’s a no-fuss process that doesn’t present any problems.
 This is a big reason why people buy online in the first place, so your storefront has to give your customers that same level of convenience.